Dances I know.

-Don't know Argentinean Tango well just a bit.
+Don't know Argentinean Tango well, just a bit.

-Don't know the Salsa Casino Rueda well just a bit but it was fun to learn.
+Don't know the Salsa Casino Rueda well, just a bit but it was fun to learn.

 I don't know the Paso Doble (Bullfighter) dance well, just a bit.

-Don't know the Cuban Salsa well or Columbian Salsa well.
+Don't know the Cuban Salsa well, or Columbian Salsa well.

-Dancing transitions across four of Dr. Ouellette’s Five Pillars of Optimal Health Secrets.
+Dancing transitions a person across four of Dr. Ouellette’s Five Pillars of Optimal Health Secrets.
 Dance is a good form of exercise and it’s good for practicing good spinal health.
 Dance is great for Rest & Relaxation and dance helps one have a stable Attitude and Perspective in life.

 There are four basic kinds of dancing that we see popular with the general public.
 Lead and follow dancing, freestyle dancing with no physical connection on the dance floor, no touching, Called dancing as in Square Dancing, Round dancing, Salsa Casino Rueda, and lastly, pattern dances that follow a set pattern around the floor as in the Gay Gordon dance.